aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlam-to-ott/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLAM to OTT</h2>

+XLAM is an Excel Add-in file format which is used to store macros and other related data.
+It is a binary file format which is not supported by other applications.
+OTT is a Microsoft Word template format which is used to store document templates.
+It is a text-based file format which is supported by other applications.
+Therefore, it is necessary to convert XLAM to OTT in order to make the data accessible in other applications.

+<h2>How Aspose.Total Helps for XLAM to OTT Conversion</h2>
-For a Python developer, who is trying to add a XLAM to OTT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLAM and OTT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLAM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLAM and OTT files.
+It helps to automate the conversion process from XLAM to OTT.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLAM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate Excel documents.
+It supports various Excel file formats such as XLS, XLSX, XLAM, ODS, CSV, HTML, PDF, XPS, and image formats.
+It also provides features to convert Excel documents to other formats such as HTML, PDF, XPS, and image formats.

+The Aspose.Words for Python via .NET API provides a wide range of features to manipulate Word documents.
+It supports various Word file formats such as DOC, DOCX, OTT, HTML, PDF, XPS, and image formats.
+It also provides features to convert Word documents to other formats such as HTML, PDF, XPS, and image formats.

+By using Aspose.Total for Python via .NET API, developers can easily convert XLAM to OTT.
+It provides a simple and efficient way to automate the conversion process.
+It also provides features to manipulate and convert various other file formats.

 {{% /blocks/products/pf/feature-page-summary %}}